Templeton Peck: Vehicle

 Peck drives a custom white 1984 Chevrolet Corvette (released 1983) with red interior and a red stripe (to match B.A.'s van).
 It is equipped with a CB radio and a mobile phone.
 The license plate was S967238 in "The Taxicab Wars" and then changed to 1HJG851.
 The car first featured in the second-season episode "The Taxicab Wars".

 As well as a number of cameos in other stories, the car was prominently featured in several episodes, including season two's "Chopping Spree", where it was used as bait in an attempt to catch car thieves.
-The car's final appearance is in the fifth season opener "Dishpan Man", where it is heard, off-screen, to crash after new recruit Frankie Santana gives Face some bad advice about repairing the faulty brakes.
-However, as B.A.'s jewelry is also damaged via similar bad advice and yet reappears in subsequent episodes, it is never made clear whether the Corvette was too badly damaged to drive from that point onwards, or simply didn't happen to appear in any more stories before production of the series was cancelled later in the season.
+The car's final appearance is in the fifth season opener "Dishpan Man", where it is heard, off-screen, to crash after new recruit Frankie Santana gives Face bad advice about repairing the faulty brakes.

 2010 film

 In the 2010 film, Peck is played by Bradley Cooper.
 Like B.A., Hannibal, and Murdock, he has an Army Ranger tattoo (on his right arm).
 As in the TV series, Face is depicted as a handsome, smooth-talking ladies' man, but is also shown having a relationship with Captain Charissa Sosa (Jessica Biel), who pursues the A-Team after they escape from prison.

 Throughout the film, Face matures from a womanizing joker to a calculating professional - to the point that, in the film's climax, he, not Hannibal, plans the A-Team's legal redemption.
 Face plans the mission based on a classic confidence game including cranes and shipping crates, and involving Murdock being shot in the head.
 B. A. initially regrets the team's reliance on Face, but changes his mind after they learn Sosa has smuggled a key into Face's mouth with a kiss.
 Face also shows considerable maturity when he accepts his own punishment, rather than allowing Hannibal to take the full blame.
 Face ends the film by saying Hannibal's catchphrase, "I love it when a plan comes together."

 Benedict had a small cameo, which he reportedly regretted.
 In the scene before Face's escape from the disciplinary barracks, he (Cooper) is approaching a tanning bed and asks Benedict's character what to do about his face.
 Benedict answers, "You don't mess with it, kid."